pmuellr/graphviz-objects/README.md

-One piece of functionality not supported by this library is the ability to set default attributes for `node`, `edge`, and `graph` objects via the respective statements.
+One piece of functionality not supported by this library is the ability to set default attributes for `node`, `edge`, and `graph` objects via the respective attribute statements.
 Current thinking is that this isn't needed, since you can get the same effect by storing default values in a JavaScript variable and making use of that.
 Some of the samples in the `test/gallery` directory use the following pattern of applying default attributes:

 ```js
 const gvo = require('graphviz-objects')